“Why does my hip hurt when I lie on it?”

 Why does my hip hurt when I lie on it?

-The impact of Gluteal Tendinopathy can lead to sleep deprivation, inability to walk normal distances/hills, inability to sit for long periods at work and the inability to carry shopping.
+The impact of any of these conditions can lead to sleep deprivation, inability to walk normal distances/hills, inability to sit for long periods at work and the inability to carry shopping.

-If this sounds like you, book in to see one of our Physiotherapists to be fully assessed, and find out what you need to do to recover.
+Book in to see one of our experienced Physiotherapists to be fully assessed, and find out what you need to do to get rid of your hip pain.